 Symptoms or consequences of your parent’s dependency or substance use could affect not only your family life but also your personal life, including school, sleep, meals, homework, safety, and mental health.
-You might feel confused about how to proceed or where to reach out for emotional support, or what treatment options are available for you, your parent, and your family.
+You might feel confused about how to proceed, where to reach out for emotional support, or what treatment options are available for you, your parent, and your family.

 Resources are available for teens and adults impacted by alcoholic parents and parents who struggle with alcohol addiction.
-These resources may include individual or family therapy sessions, school counseling, support groups, families, friends, or addiction resources.
+These resources may include individual or family therapy sessions, school counseling, support groups, extended family, friends, or addiction resources.

 What Is Alcohol Dependency?

-Alcohol dependence, often called addiction or alcoholism, is defined as a physical or psychological craving for alcohol that may cause those affected to drink frequently, experience withdrawal when without alcohol, and often experience conflict in relationships with family, friends, and oneself.
+Alcohol dependence, often called addiction, alcoholism, or alcohol use disorder, is defined as a physical or psychological craving for alcohol that may cause those affected to drink frequently, experience withdrawal symptoms when not drinking, and often perpetuate conflict in relationships with family, friends, and oneself.
 This is also sometimes called alcohol abuse.

 Anxiety or depression